What has tax got to do with it?

 There are now two types of income-contingent loans, which are referred to as 'Plan 1' and 'Plan 2' loans.
 Which one you have depends on when you took out the loan and which part of the UK you studied in – England, Northern Ireland, Scotland or Wales.
 It is possible to have more than one type of loan if you have been on more than one course and one started before 1 September 2012 and one afterwards.
 The Student Loans Company website has a tool to help you determine which type of loan you have.

-Both Plan 1 and Plan 2 loans are repaid via the tax system, and the first repayments on Plan 2 loans will start to be collected from April 2016.
+Both Plan 1 and Plan 2 loans are repaid via the tax system, and repayments on Plan 2 loans started to be collected from April 2016.
 Repayments of student loans are not deductible expenses for tax purposes.

 In the subsequent pages, we cover: